open-contracting/infrastructure/docs/cost/ids/sustainability.md

 `````

-(Funding source for preparation, implementation and operation)=
+(Economic and fiscal-Funding source for preparation, implementation and operation)=

 `````{grid} 2